NadRetsel/mirror-demo-elasticsearch/README.md

 # elasticsearch-demo

-Currently experiencing problems with creating a bean for the repository.
+Currently experiencing problems with creating a bean for the repository, likely due to failure to connect to the local database.